 I grew up in “Old Florida”, before the advent of Disney and the interstate highway system.
 I’ve seen what over-population and over-development have done in every county of the state.
 I’ve also witnessed the same cycle of discovery, over-development, and all that goes with it on islands throughout the Caribbean and off the coasts of Central American countries- since the 1970s.
 In uncounted ways my upbringing in this hot, humid, buggy, snaky, water engulfed, tourist-trampled and over-developed state shaped the outdoors and nature loving adventurer that I am and established my preference for travel; especially to places that are out of the way or off the typical tourist path.

 Story-telling is an art form in my family and a talent I come by naturally.
-To me, crafting stories of travel and outdoor adventure serves as a challenging outlet and, in no small way, makes up for 30-and-counting years of nose-to-the-grindstone work as a writer, photographer, producer, graphic designer, and advertising and marketing professional.
-Ultimately, I’m truly “in it” for the sheer wonder and experience of travel to new and different places and for the opportunity to challenge myself physically and to learn- about people, cultures, and natural environments relatively unscathed by humans.
+To me, crafting stories of travel and outdoor adventure serves as a challenging outlet and, in no small way, makes up for a lifetime of nose-to-the-grindstone work as a writer, photographer, producer, graphic designer, and advertising and marketing professional.
+Ultimately, I’m truly “in it” for the sheer wonder and experience of travel to new and different places and for the opportunity to challenge myself physically; to learn- about people, cultures, and natural environments relatively unscathed by humans.

 I’ve discovered that if the traveler is naturally curious, reasonably fit, and possesses a strong constitution and a certain joie de vivre, they may find themselves better prepared to, as Tennessee Williams said, ““Make voyages!
 Attempt them… there’s nothing else.”